 Go to the Azure portal.

 In the New page, type Domain Services into the search bar.

 Click to select Azure AD Domain Services from the list of search suggestions.
 On the Azure AD Domain Services page, click the Create button.

 The Enable Azure AD Domain Services wizard is launched.

 Task 1: configure basic settings

-In the Basics page of the wizard, you can specify the DNS domain name for the managed domain.
+In the Basics page of the wizard, specify the DNS domain name for the managed domain.
 You can also choose the resource group and Azure location to which the managed domain should be deployed.

 Choose the DNS domain name for your managed domain.